Kanzyone/HTML5-Guide/README.md

 <h1>HTML5 Guide</h1>

 <p>
 This learning guide is designed for beginners who want to start learning web development or refresh their knowledge of HTML.
-It follows a structured format, progressing through chapters (Chapter 1, Chapter 2, Chapter 3, …) and each focusing on a specific topic.
-The goal is not just to memorize HTML tags, but to understand the logic behind them and learn by doing.

 By following this guide, you will: understand the basic structure of a web page, learn the most commonly used HTML tags, discover how to properly use elements like forms, tables, links, and media and eventually build your own simple web pages.